-- Use a virus-check program and make sure that it is updated regularly. - Never format storage media without checking its content formatting destroys all stored data. - It is a good idea to back up the internal storage drive or other main storage device to external media periodically.
-General storage media is not durable or stable over long periods of time and under certain conditions might result in data loss. - Before you install a device or application, save any data in memory to the internal storage drive or other storage media.
+- Use a virus-check program and make sure that it is updated regularly. - Never format storage media without checking its content formatting destroys all stored data. - It is a good idea to back up the internal Solid-State Drive or other main storage device to external media periodically.
+General storage media is not durable or stable over long periods of time and under certain conditions might result in data loss.

+Before you install a device or application, save any data in memory to the internal Solid-State Drive or other storage media.
 Failure to do so might result in data loss.